 Subject to the provisions of the 1991 Law and to any special rights attached to any shares, we may allot or issue shares with those preferred, deferred or other special rights or restrictions regarding dividends, voting, return of capital or other matters as our directors from time to time determine.
 We may issue shares that are redeemable or are liable to be redeemed at our option or the option of the holder in accordance with our Articles of Association.
 Subject to the provisions of the 1991 Law, the unissued shares at the date of adoption of our Articles of Association and shares created thereafter shall be at the disposal of our directors.
 We cannot issue shares at a discount to par value.
-Securities, contracts, warrants or other instruments evidencing any preferred shares, option rights, securities having conversion or option rights on such terms, conditions and other provisions as are fixed by the directors, including, without limitation, conditions that preclude or limit any person owning or offering to acquire a specified number or percentage of shares in us in issue, other shares, option rights, securities having conversion or option rights or obligations of us or the transfere of such person from exercising, converting, transferring or receiving the shares, option rights, securities having conversion or option rights or obligations.
+Securities, contracts, warrants or other instruments evidencing any preferred shares, option rights, securities having conversion or option rights or obligations may also be issued by the directors without the approval of the shareholders or entered into by us upon a resolution of the directors to that effect on such terms, conditions and other provisions as are fixed by the directors, including, without limitation, conditions that preclude or limit any person owning or offering to acquire a specified number or percentage of shares in us in issue, other shares, option rights, securities having conversion or option rights or obligations of us or the transferee of such person from exercising, converting, transferring or receiving the shares, option rights, securities having conversion or option rights or obligations.

-There are no pre-emptive rights for the transfer of our shares either within the 1991 Law or our Articles of Association
+There are no pre-emptive rights for the transfer of our shares either within the 1991 Law or our Articles of Association.